We’re proud to work on some of the biggest and best thought leadership campaigns in B2B.

 Global analytics software firm SAS has years of experience in the area of business risk, but more insight was needed in the role of technology and automation in risk – the banking industry in particular.
 Partnering with SAS, we surveyed 300 senior banking executives and interviewed four chief risk officers to help SAS lead the conversation in this critical business area and secure fresh business opportunities with new and existing clients.

-The data revealed that a group of firms – the Risk Management Leaders – have a more digitalised approach to risk management.
+The data in this campaign example revealed that a group of firms – the Risk Management Leaders – have a more digitalised approach to risk management.
 They also report more accurate business forecasting and the ability to project balance sheets further into the future – and are more likely than the other firms surveyed to say their risk modelling processes are a competitive advantage.
 Drawing on the research findings, the report shares ‘Five steps to automated risk management’, which can help other firms make a strong start on their automation journey.

 Sustainability shifts from business imperative to mission critical